 The aviation industry is highly competitive and rapidly changing, affected by constantly evolving passenger behaviour, technological developments and, of course, fuel prices.

-Airports are not immune to this pressure as they have to compete for traffic by offering excellent facilities at reasonable landing charges, while achieving a good return on investment for stakeholders.
-This is true whether the airport is a privately owned or government owned facility.
+Airports are not immune to this pressure, as they have to compete for traffic by offering excellent facilities at reasonable landing charges while achieving a good return on investment for stakeholders.
+This is true whether the airport is a privately owned or a government owned facility.

 Those designing airports should ensure the three elements of successful business remain top of mind: maximising revenue, minimising capital expenditure, and containing operating cost.

 Typically, airports involve three revenue streams:

 While the passenger isn’t likely to give much thought to the last of these three streams, the first two are strongly influenced by passenger behaviour.
 Thus, revenue is maximised if airport design properly considers the behaviour of the passenger.

 A customer’s willingness to spend on parking is strongly influenced by ease of access, speed of reaching and proximity to the check-in area.
 The customer must have a clear sense of the orientation of the car park to the check-in area as well as how long it will take to get from their car to this area.